milanglacier/nvim/README.md

 4. `vim-matchup` will (intentionally) hide the status-line if the matched pair are spanned over entire screen to show the other side of the pair.

-5. There are two completion backends for `R`, `Nvim-R` and `languageserver`.
-   `languageserver` provides completions mainly based on static analysis on your code.
-   `Nvim-R` provides completions mainly based on querying the running R session.
-   `languageserver` is more reliable to provide completions for code that is not evaluated, `Nvim-R` is more reliable to provide dynamic completions (e.g. column names of data frame).
-   By default, autocompletion only uses `languageserver` source.
-   If you want to get the completions from `Nvim-R` (e.g. you want to get column names of data frame), you can type `<C-x><C-o>` to manually invoke it.
-   If you want to have `Nvim-R` enabled in the autocompletion popup menu, you can use this plugin: [cmp-nvim-r](https://github.com/jalvesaq/cmp-nvim-r/).